1 - GUIDELINES FOR SUBMISSION OF ABSTRACTS

 - Oral communication sessions:

 - They will last 90 minutes.
-Each author has 5 minutes maximum to present her/his paper.
+Each author has 5 minutes maximum to present her/his abstract.
 At the end of all the presentations, there will be debate lasting 15 minutes.

 - There will be no simultaneous interpretation.

-- Papers may be presented in PowerPoint (or equivalent) in Portuguese, English or Spanish with at most 10 slides.
+- Abstracts may be presented in PowerPoint (or equivalent) in Portuguese, English or Spanish with at most 10 slides.

 - Electronic posters: